 2. How a Plant-Based Diet Can Lower Blood Pressure

-Changing your diet, eliminating smoking and alcohol consumption from your lifestyle, and getting an adequate amount of exercise is a great way to lower your blood pressure.
-Opting for a plant-based diet may even be a great option for some as it eliminates the consumption of red meat and processed meats, which have been associated with higher blood pressure readings.
+Changing your diet, eliminating smoking and alcohol consumption from your lifestyle, and getting an adequate amount of exercise are great ways to lower your blood pressure.
+Opting for a plant-based diet is a great option as it eliminates the consumption of red meat and processed meats, which have been associated with higher blood pressure readings.
 It also includes fruits, vegetables, grains, nuts and seeds, and legumes that have been shown to improve vasodilation, increase antioxidant and anti-inflammatory content, improve blood viscosity, and in turn, lower blood pressure.
 Plant-based protein has also been seen to improve blood pressure when compared to animal-based protein.

-A diet rich in nutritionally dense foods, while lower in processed foods, sodium, alcohol, and saturated fat, can work wonders at maintaining a healthy heart!
+A diet rich in nutritionally dense foods and lower in processed foods, sodium, alcohol, and saturated fat can work wonders at maintaining a healthy heart!

 3. Foods That Naturally Lower Blood Pressure

 Cooking with foods that can naturally lower your blood pressure is an excellent way to take control of your health!
 These foods work to help you maintain a normal reading!

 - Dark Leafy Greens like kale, romaine, spinach, and arugula are rich in potassium which works to remove sodium through urination.
-This in turn helps lower your blood pressure!
+This helps lower your blood pressure!

 - Berries are loaded with flavonoids, a powerful antioxidant that can help decrease rates of hypertension.

-- Oatmeal is a great dish to eat for breakfast to promote healthy blood pressure because it is filled with fiber, is low in fat, and low in sodium.
+- Oatmeal is a great dish to eat for breakfast to promote healthy blood pressure because it is filled with fiber, is low in fat, and is low in sodium.

 - Seeds contain minerals known for lowering blood pressure, like magnesium and potassium.

-- Pomegranates have powerful anti-inflammatory and antioxidant qualities that make it an effective food to consume to decrease blood pressure, improve cholesterol, and even decrease plaque buildup in your arteries.
+- Pomegranates have powerful anti-inflammatory and antioxidant qualities that make them an effective food to consume to decrease blood pressure, improve cholesterol, and even decrease plaque buildup in your arteries.

-- Pistachio consumption can reduce blood vessel and heart rate, reducing your blood pressure.
+- Pistachio consumption can reduce blood vessels and heart rate, reducing your blood pressure.